 This Bottle Cap Fine Motor Fun is a great low prep activity for when you’re short on time.
 Squeezing the pipette to transfer water is a great way to strengthen fine motor muscles and work on fine motor control.

 This Fine Motor and Sorting~Seed Tray will allow you to have so many different math and seed activities but also give your kids a chance to work on their fine motor skills.

-Your kids will love this fun Feather Color Sorting and Fine Motor Activity that will also teach them about color recognition and sorting.
+This Feather Color Sorting and Fine Motor Activity will work on fine motor skills and also teach kids about color recognition and sorting.

 Fine Motor Messy Play

-This fun Watermelon Sculptures & Squish Bag activity are a great summer activity to use your leftover watermelon for!
+These fun Watermelon Sculptures are a great summer activity to use your leftover watermelon for!

 Your kids will feel like a wizard with this Mixing Potions activity.

 Fine Motor Art